rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 **Related Terms**: clone, fork, origin repo, pull

 **Source**: UW API Docs - Module 2, Lesson 1, "Getting Started with Git"

 ---

+## user interface (UI)

+**Definition**: space where interactions between humans and machines occur;
+includes all visual elements, controls, and interaction patterns that allow users to communicate with software or hardware systems

+**Purpose**: API documentation often needs to describe UI elements, explain how API responses appear in user interfaces, or clarify the relationship between backend capability and frontend display; understanding UI terminology helps technical writers bridge the gap between developer-focused API specifications and user-facing product behavior

+**Example**: a REST API returns JSON data that populates a dashboard's user interface, where buttons, forms, and data visualizations allow users to interact with the underlying system; documentation might specify which UI elements trigger specific API calls or how API responses render in the interface

+**Related Terms**: UX (user experience), frontend, GUI (graphical user interface), API endpoint

+**Source**: UW API Docs - Module 3, Lesson 3, "Introduction to json-server, cURL, and Postman"

+---